Learn about the Most Common Household Things that can make your garden better and much easier. Some of these will surprise you!

-Eat bananas, then save the peels as they’re the rich source of potassium and phosphorus.
+Eat bananas, then save the peels as they’re a rich source of potassium and phosphorus.
 Send them into the compost bin or make a compost tea to feed your flowering annuals.
-As banana peels decompose quickly, they can be a suitable soil amendment substance.
-To learn, see 14 Banana Peels Uses here!

 15. Spoons and Forks

-Spoons and forks abundantly available at any home.
+Spoons and forks are abundantly available at any home.
 You can use them to complete many DIY garden projects.
 To name a few – garden markers, hangers, sculptures.
-Here’re the ten DIY Spoon Craft Ideas to follow.

 16. Kitchen Utensils

-Kitchen utensils like ricers, pots, scoops, pot lids, muffin tins, colanders, bowls, cheese grater, bottle caps, frying pan, and old whisks can be used in the garden, successfully and easily.
-Check out these 19 DIY projects with the kitchen utensils.
+Kitchen utensils like ricers, pots, scoops, pot lids, muffin tins, colanders, bowls, cheese grater, bottle caps, frying pans, and old whisks can be used in the garden successfully and easily.

 17. Baking Soda